City Navigation in the Wild: Exploring Emergent Navigation from Web-Scale Knowledge in MLLMs: Experimentation

 \subsection{MLLMs and Reasoning Baselines}

 We evaluate our method using a selection of strong closed-source and open-source multimodal foundation models to effectively probe their internal world knowledge and reasoning capabilities.
-Specifically, our evaluation includes: GPT-4o \cite{achiam2023gpt}, a widely-used baseline model in multimodal research; GPT-4.1, which is expected to demonstrate enhanced geographical reasoning capabilities~\cite{grainge2025assessing}; Gemini-2.5 Flash \cite{team2024gemini}, serving as an additional closed-source comparison; GPT-5 (thinking), known for its advanced reasoning abilities; and Qwen-2.5VL-32B \cite{bai2025qwen2}, a powerful open-source counterpart.
+Specifically, our evaluation includes: GPT-4o \cite{achiam2023gpt}, a widely-used baseline model in multimodal research; GPT-4.1, which is expected to demonstrate enhanced geographical reasoning capabilities~\cite{grainge2025assessing}; Gemini-2.5 Flash \cite{team2024gemini}, serving as an additional closed-source comparison; GPT-5 (thinking) \& O3, known for its advanced reasoning abilities; and Qwen-2.5VL-32B \cite{bai2025qwen2}, a powerful open-source counterpart.
 Our focus on these sophisticated multimodal models is motivated by our goal of \emph{coaxing} out the latent world knowledge embedded within large-scale, web-trained models.

-To systematically evaluate reasoning effectiveness, we employ standard reasoning baselines, including Chain-of-Thought (CoT) \cite{wei2022chain}, Self-Reflection (GPT-4.1) \cite{shinn2023reflexion}, and Self-Reflection (GPT-5).
-Here, the labels GPT-4.1 and GPT-5 indicate the specific model used to perform the reflective reasoning step, revisiting and refining the initial reasoning output.
+To systematically evaluate reasoning effectiveness, we benchmark our approach against state-of-the-art reasoning baselines, including GEPA~\cite{agrawal2025gepa}, Chain-of-Thought (CoT)~\cite{wei2022chain}, Self-Reflection (GPT-4.1)~\cite{shinn2023reflexion}, and Self-Reflection (GPT-5).
+Here, the labels GPT-4.1 and GPT-5 denote the specific models employed during the reflective reasoning step, wherein the initial reasoning output is revisited and refined.
+Additionally, we compare our method with the state-of-the-art outdoor navigation baseline, PReP~\cite{zeng2024perceive}.